alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 https://www.youtube.com/watch?v=6TnUwsxziD4&t=1s

 The video is called "Dirt Cheap Local AI...", and it gave me a useful reference point for the card.
 The setup in the video used a P102-100 with Qwen 2.5 7B Instruct, a 6-bit quant, a llama.cpp CUDA backend container, and a documentation RAG corpus with 186,000 chunks from nine projects.
-I havent reach the RAG or the quant tinkering yet jsut deployed on my second proxmox node for a smoke test.
+I haven't reached the RAG or the quant tinkering yet just deployed on my second Proxmox node for a smoke test.

 My goal was not to copy the exact RAG setup.
 I wanted to see if a cheap local LLM could have a practical use case in my own homelab, and whether it would be worth investing later in a bigger graphics card if the workflow proved useful, maintainable, and maybe fine-tunable.